robbyt/mcp-io/README.md

 - **Type-Safe Tools**: Define MCP resources with Go generics to specify the in/out schema shapes
 - **Multiple Transports**: HTTP, SSE, and stdio support through a single handler
 - **Sentinel Error Types**: Errors return specific types that can be checked with `errors.Is`
-- **Extensive Examples**: My main goal was to learn the MCP spec, so many examples are included
+- **Extensive Examples**: Includes examples demonstrating MCP features and usage patterns

 ## Installation